Ian Kennedy - Our Fish Merchant

 Paul is the son of Herbie and Teresa Crinnion who set up the butchers in 1959 (55 years ago), which included a slaughterhouse and lairage in those days.
 Paul joined the business in 1982 and opened a delicatessen in 1988 in a separate site just 2 doors down.
 As legislation changed the slaughterhouse and lairage were closed and sourcing top quality meat and poultry from local farms and markets started, which goes on today.
 Sadly Herbie and Teresa passed away in 2001 within seventeen days of each other and Paul carried the business on.
 Fiona joined Paul in 2006 and introduced outside catering.
 After years of planning they consolidated the two shops into one new food hall, adding a café and restaurant with a connecting bar area called after Paul's father - Herbie's Bar as it is located in Herbie's favourite working space.
 They remain a family business and now their children are valued members of their friendly team.

-When we started our B&B in June 2014, one of our key principles was to provide as much local products as we could to develop a great tasting artisan based Breakfast.
-Lesley Hughes (our friend) offered to bake bread for us.
-She has done this diligently for the past 51 months but as the ‘bones get older’ the time has come ‘to pass on the baking baton’ and Caroline is the perfect new supplier with the matching philosophy and credentials.
+When we started our B&B in June 2014, one of our key principles was to provide as much local produce as we could to develop a great tasting, artisan-based Breakfast.
+Lesley Hughes (one of our friends in the village)) offered to bake biscuits for us.
+She has done this diligently for the past 51 months and the complimentary stash of biscuits in the jar in the rooms is usually greeted with glee and devoured during the stay!

 Breakfast is the most important meal of the day when your body is willing and able to accept its dose of nutrients after a fasting period.
 Eggs have been a long standing tradition for breakfast dating back for centuries and no wonder.
 Apart from being easily available from the household hens they are an incomparable source of good things such as healthy fats, proteins (all nine essential amino acids), A, D and B vitamins and others as well as various minerals.
 Free Range Eggs hens have been shown to be produce eggs of higher nutritional quality.
 The B Vitamins are water soluble and Eggs provide B2 (Riboflavin), an anti-oxidant and helps metabolise carbohydrates, proteins and fats, B5 helps promote the chemical reactions that sustain life, B12, helping to prevent cancers and the synthesising haemoglobin in the blood, the oxygen carrier and finally Biotin, which breaks down amino acids and cholesterol.